 Given that there's so much talk about setting goals these days, you'd think it would be easy.
 There's also a lot of talk about how difficult it is to save, living paycheck to paycheck.
 So why is it that personal finance and investing goals seem so difficult?

-It's not that these goals aren't "good" or ambitious; they are.
-But take a closer look at the language.
+It's not that these goals aren't "good" or ambitious; they definitely fit those categories.
+But take a close look at the language.

 So what can YOU do to avoid this trap and start being successful right away?